Mezosky/Feature-Extractor-SlowFast/README.md

 # Questions

 - What is the CROP size and JITTER size?.
 - is 320:240 the size of video?.
-This is because i saw in the yaml of the slowfast different text_crop_size.
+This is because I saw in the yaml of the slowfast different text_crop_size.
 - We may change the frames per second on the videos?